ipums/hlink/sphinx-docs/link_tasks.md

 ### Overview

 Train a machine learning model to use for classification of potential links.
+This requires training data, which is read in in the first step.
+Comparison features are generated for the training data, and then the model is trained on the data and saved for use in the Matching task.

 ### Task steps

 The steps in each of these tasks are the same:
-* Step 0: Ingest the training data from a .csv file.
+* Step 0: Ingest the training data from a CSV file.
 * Step 1: Create comparison features.
 * Step 2: Train and save the model.

+### Related Configuration Sections

 ## Matching